heungjae/actifio-1/OracleNotes.md

       alter system set db_recovery_file_dest='+data'
       SQL> alter database archivelog;
       SQL> alter database open;
+[ ] Verify database is running with spfile.
+Look out for the VALUE column for spfile.
+      sql> show parameter spfile
+      sql> # create spfile from pfile;
+[ ] Recommend enabling database change block tracking.
+With database CBT off incremental backup time will be impacted.
+Oracle
+    database block change tracking feature is available in oracle Enterprise Edition.
+SQL query to check block change tracking enabled/disabled: Run the query from sqlplus connected as sysdba: sql> select * from v$block_change_tracking;"

+[ ] Ensure the Oracle database to be protected is up and running
+    -->  ps -ef | grep pmon
+[ ] Oracle database SID entry must be in /etc/oratab file .
+For a database named "oasm",the entry looks like:
+      oasm:/home/oracle/app/oracle/product/11.1.0/db_1:Y"
+[ ] Ensure the listener must be up and running	-->  ps -ef | grep tns [ ] Bring up the listener if it's down
+    -->  su - oracle ; . oraenv ; lsnrctl status ; lsnrctl start ; lsnrctl reload ; lsnrctl services
+[ ] If you are using Actifio ASM out-of-band protection, ensure ASM disk strings parameter is not null.
+Login as ASM OS user (connect to the +ASM instance), and run
+    -->  show parameter asm_diskstring

 Create a database user account for Actifio backup (if not provided): sql> create user act_rman_user identified by <password>;
 e.g. SQL> create user act_rman_user identified by act_rman_user default tablespace users;